khoih-prog/ESP8266_ISR_Servo/README.md

 For current version v1.0.2

-1. Basic hardware timers for ESP8266.
+1. Basic 16 ISR-based servo controllers using 1 hardware timer for ESP8266.
-2. Fix compatibility issue causing compiler error while using Arduino IDEs before 1.8.10 and ESP8266 cores 2.5.2 and before
-3. More hardware-initiated software-enabled timers
-4. Longer time interval

 ## Contributing